btcguide/btcguide.github.io/_pages/node-config.md

 The main function of this service is to confirm that bitcoin's consensus rules are being followed so that when you receive a payment you can validate that you are getting real bitcoins.
 It will also help with fee estimation, coin selection, and generating transactions.

-For non-experts, we recommend using a [MyNode](https://mynodebtc.com/) as it will be easiest to setup/maintain and [comes with Specter-Desktop already pre-installed](https://twitter.com/BitcoinQ_A/status/1280802711399796736)!
+For non-advanced users, we recommend using a [MyNode](https://mynodebtc.com/) as it will be easiest to setup/maintain and [comes with Specter-Desktop already pre-installed](https://twitter.com/BitcoinQ_A/status/1280802711399796736)!

 More advanced users can use a bitcoin node product like [Nodl](https://www.nodl.it/),